franreyn/pimaonline-strataui/docs/dev/widgets/tables.md

 Tables follow the standard HTML structure as detailed below.

-1. Wrap the entire table with the `<table>` container.
+1. Wrap the entire table with the `<table>` element.
-2. The portion of the table that has the table headings, wrap wih `<thead>`.
+2. The portion of the table that has the table headings, wrap with the `<thead>` element.
 Then follow the example below to add the table headings.
-3. Add the `<tbody>` which holds all the cells for the table besides the table headings.
+3. Add the `<tbody>` element which holds all the cells for the table besides the table headings.
 4. Build the table by row.
-Add the `<tr>` to wrap the content that belongs within that row.
-Within each row, use `<td>` for each cell.
+Add the `<tr>` element to wrap the content that belongs within that row.
+Within each row, use the `<td>` element for each cell.
 Ensure each row has the same amount of cells.

-### Example 1: The width of each column is determined by the width of the content
+### Example: The width of each column is determined by the width of the content

 ```html
 <table>